vinodnrao/OGS-and-Sats-project/README.md

 ## 16/07/26

-- All files should be within the same directory, the rough structure:
+- All files should be within the same directory:

 - Main.py
   - tle_fetch.py